redhat-developer/odo/docs/proposals/lifecycle_events.md

 **Command Execution**
  - After postStart, we’d run the usual build/run/test/debug commands (depending on what sort of odo push parameters the user has provided) as usual.

+ This flow relies on the assumption that all of the postCommands will only be required to run on the first `odo push` of the given odo project.
+A more in-depth description of a potential further developed approach is documented in the Future Evolution section of the proposal.

 ### The flow for **odo delete** including the *preStop* lifecycle event will be as follows: